Philosophy of Scholarship

 Cellular and Molecular Neurobiology Research with Undergraduates at Agnes Scott

 The scientific details of my research project can be found here.
-In short, we exploring the effects of loss of BLOC-1 subunits and interacting proteins on the excitatory/inhibitory (E/I) balance in the hippocampus.
-Loss of these proteins results in alterations of endosomal trafficking and dendritic spine morphology as well as a change in the population of parvalbumin interneurons in the hippocampus.
-Our work continues to explore changes in cellular function.
-This research is necessary as subunits of BLOC-1 and interacting proteins have been implicated in several neurodevelopmental disorders, such as schizophrenia, Rett syndrome, and autism spectrum disorders.
+In short, we exploring the effects of loss of BLOC-1 subunits (a vesicle coat-associated protein complex) and interacting proteins on the excitatory/inhibitory (E/I) balance in the hippocampus.
+Loss of the BLOC-1 proteins results in alterations of endosomal trafficking and dendritic spine morphology as well as a change in the population of parvalbumin interneurons in the hippocampus.
+Our work continues to explore changes in cellular function when BLOC-1 is removed.
+This research is necessary as subunits of BLOC-1 and interacting proteins have been implicated in several neurodevelopmental disorders, such as Schizophrenia, Rett Syndrome, and Autism Spectrum Disorders.
 This research project incorporates transcriptional biology, behavioral analysis, primary cell cultures, confocal microscopy, biochemical techniques, and mouse genetics.
 With an observable phenotype, such as a disease model, my research project can increase student’s ability to transfer the science knowledge from lectures and data gained in each experiment to a greater understanding of what happens when neurons are not functioning properly.

 Personal Lab Research